 1. The Prince of Egypt

-The colors, the movement, the story, the music, I drank it up like a thirsty little flower.
+The colors, the movement, the story, the music, wow!
+I drank it up like a thirsty little flower.
 I couldn’t identify or comprehend everything that this movie taught me, rather, I felt it.
 I knew that I felt something when I saw the treatment of the slaves and I heard their desperate cries in the music.
 I felt Moses’s agony and the fear of the Egyptians.
 I felt the struggle of the Plagues.
 I felt the fear of the Hebrews as they were crowded against the Red Sea with an army of murderous Egyptians at their backs.
 And I felt the power when the Red Sea parted and God brought His people through.

-We owned some of the soundtrack to this movie.
+We owned some of the soundtracks to this movie.
 My brother and I used to spend hours dancing to it in the living room.
 My favorite song happened in the Midianite camp “Through Heaven’s Eyes”.
 I dare you to listen to this song and not dance.
 It has such a rhythm of life and a heartbeat to it.

 I can remember listening to one of the choral pieces one time, a bit of music describing the Hebrew people’s despair and torment.
 For the first time in my life, I made the connection between music and emotion.
 I understood that the song was telling me something from the depths of a person’s heart.
 I was only 3 years old, and that moment still influences me today.